Module 6.4: Compliance for Regulated Industries

 What You’ll Be Able to Do

-- Design a Kubernetes audit logging pipeline that captures API server access with tamper-evident storage for compliance evidence
+- Design a Kubernetes audit logging pipeline that captures API server access with tamper-evident long-term storage so a third-party auditor can reconstruct who did what to compliance-scoped resources.

 Why This Module Matters

 Section titled “Why This Module Matters”In 2023, a healthcare SaaS company running Kubernetes on-premises failed their HIPAA audit.
-Not because of a breach — because they could not prove controls existed.
-The auditor asked: “Show me your audit log for who accessed the production namespace containing PHI in the last 90 days.”
-The platform team had Kubernetes audit logging enabled, but it was set to the default None level for most resources.
-They had pod logs in Loki, but those showed application activity, not API server access.
-They had no record of which engineer ran kubectl exec into a database pod two months ago.
+They had not been breached.
+They had simply lost the argument with their auditor.
+The auditor opened with a deceptively simple question: “Show me the audit log for every engineer who accessed the production namespace containing PHI in the last 90 days, including any kubectl exec sessions into database pods.”
+The platform team had Kubernetes audit logging enabled, but the policy was set to the default None level for almost every resource.
+They had pod logs in Loki, but those captured application output, not API-server access.
+They had no record of which engineer ran kubectl exec into a Postgres pod two months ago, and they could not produce one retroactively because the audit events had never been written.

 The Restaurant Inspection Analogy

-A restaurant can have a spotless kitchen but fail a health inspection if the temperature logs are not posted, the handwashing signs are missing, and the food safety certificates are not on file.
-Compliance is not about being secure — it is about proving you are secure.
-Your Kubernetes cluster might be locked down perfectly, but without audit logs, documented policies, and evidence collection, you will fail the audit.
+A restaurant can have a spotless kitchen and still fail a health inspection.
+If the temperature logs are not posted on the freezer, the handwashing signs are missing from the bathroom, and the food-safety certificates are not on file in the manager’s binder, the inspector cannot give a passing grade no matter how clean the floors are.
+Compliance is not about being secure.
+It is about proving you are secure to someone who is professionally skeptical and will be making decisions on the basis of paper.
+Your Kubernetes cluster might be locked down to a fault, but without audit logs, documented policies, and an evidence-collection workflow, you will lose the audit even though you would not lose the pen test.

 What You’ll Learn

-Section titled “What You’ll Learn”- How HIPAA, SOC 2, PCI DSS, and data sovereignty requirements map to Kubernetes controls
+Section titled “What You’ll Learn”- How HIPAA, SOC 2 Type II, PCI DSS v4.0, and GDPR data-sovereignty rules each map to specific Kubernetes controls (and which controls satisfy more than one regime at once).

 Physical Safeguard Requirements